menggf/fastbmRAG/README.md

 # fastbmRAG
-fastbmRAG, an \textbf{fast} graph-based \textbf{RAG}  optimized for \textbf{biomedical} literature.
+FastbmRAG, an fast lightweight graph-based RAG  optimized for biomedical literature.

 Utilizing well organized structure of biomedical papers, fastbmRAG divides the construction of knowledge graph into two stages, first drafting graphs using abstracts; and second, refining them using main texts guided by vector-based entity linking, which minimizes redundancy and computational load.

 Our evaluations demonstrate that fastbmRAG is over 10x faster than existing graph-RAG tools and achieve superior coverage and accuracy to input knowledge.
 FastbmRAG provides a fast solution for quickly understanding, summarizing, and answering questions about biomedical literature on a large scale.